What it is, and what it isn’t

 The single reduce point

 The depth cap plus report-up-by-default establish a single point where results converge.
 A sub-task reports to its parent; a top-level task reports to the leader.
-Children are told (via a child tool blocklist on delivery) not to usesessions_send, so they can’t fan work out further on their own; recursion is bounded by the board’s ancestor chain, not by a prompt.
+On every delivery a child tool blocklist (sessions_send, sessions_spawn, sessions_yield) stops a delegate from re-delegating and any agent from spawning its own sub-agents.
+Enforcement is asymmetric: native and coding-runtime drivers strip the tools from the run outright, while the OpenClaw adapter can’t block per-message, so Clawboo denies sessions_spawn / sessions_yield in the Gateway’s tools.deny on connect (see AgentSource).
+Recursion is bounded by the board’s ancestor chain, not by a prompt.

 The depth cap